thekakester/HAL37xyProgrammer/README.txt

-Add this folder to Documents/Arduino/libraries
+Download this library and extract the folder into:

-Open Arduino IDE and select examples->HAL37xy->read
+Documents/Arduino/libraries

+See AddresTable.pdf to learn where each data point is stored